daisinet/daisi-llogos/README.md

-# DAISI has moved to [Daisi Git](https://git.daisi.ai/daisinet/daisi-llogos), a free and fast git management studio that we built from scratch in C#.
+# DAISI has moved to [Daisi Git](https://git.daisi.ai/daisinet/daisi-llogos), a fast git management studio that is included with a DAISI subscription.
 ## This code base is no longer kept up to date here.
 ---